Zbuser93/SpiralTorsionSpringOptimizer/README.md

 ## Current State of the Project

-Currently the script will sucessfully optimize a spring using pyswarm, however you have to somewhat tediously type in the inputs by manually changing the variables.
+The script will sucessfully optimize a spring using pyswarm, however you have to somewhat tediously type in the inputs by manually changing the variables.
 The next step will be to create a GUI that takes the inputs from the user, and a macro for FreeCAD that uses this script to automatically generate the spring.

+Currently, this project only supports goal 1, though I do plan to support all possible optimization goals in the future.
+Each optimization goal will have its own constructor method within the SpiralTorsionSpring class, in order to handle the different spring property layouts of each goal.